It’s a Good Question – Why Aren’t We Talking More About The Sex Abuse Scandal at Ohio State?Pin

 It’s a Good Question – Why Aren’t We Talking More About The Sex Abuse Scandal at Ohio State?

-Sports Illustrated asked the question, and they seem to think the fact that the victims were male, and maybe 18-19 years old, and athletes means that, as opposed to small gymnasts, society struggles to see them as victims, and thus doesn’t really care as much.
+Sports Illustrated asked the question, and they seem to think the fact that the victims were male, and maybe 18-19 years old, and athletes means that, as opposed to petite gymnasts, society struggles to see them as victims, and thus doesn’t care as much.

 I think there’s something to that.
-It’s probably more complicated than that, but I think this is mixed in for sure, and it’s a classic misunderstanding of the power dynamics of college sports, and the fight/flight/freeze reaction so many have to trauma.
-Yes, a college wrestler could have overpowered the doctor, but that would be the end of their athletic career, college scholarship, and everything they were working for, and let’s face it, if a doctor touched you inappropriately during an exam, how many of us would just freeze?
-Quite a lot, actually.
+It’s probably more complicated than that, but I think this is a classic misunderstanding of the power dynamics of college sports, as well as the fight, flight, or freeze reaction that many people experience in response to trauma.
+Yes, a college wrestler could have overpowered the doctor, but that would be the end of their athletic career, college scholarship, and everything they were working for, and let’s face it, if a doctor touched you inappropriately during an exam, how many of us would freeze?
+Quite a lot.

 “People say, Why would they let a little man do this?
 Well, it’s complicated.
 You felt powerless.
 I wasn’t going to stir up s—, punch Dr. Strauss in the face and risk everything.”

-That’s really the point.
+That’s the point.
 In the 80s and 90s, what were you going to do?
-The University had already ignored years worth of complaints, no alpha male athlete was going to admit to being molested by another man knowing that all they would get are the embarrassing jokes around campus about them, and nothing was going to change.
-And that was maybe a best case scenario.
-Others might just find themselves without a scholarship, or kicked off of a team.
-So again, what else were they going to do?
+The University had already ignored years’ worth of complaints, no alpha male athlete was going to admit to being molested by another man, knowing that all they would get are the embarrassing jokes around campus about them, and nothing was going to change.
+And that was maybe the best-case scenario.
+Others might find themselves without a scholarship or kicked off a team.
+So, again, what else could they have done?
 Fight, and you are the one who ends up losing everything, but that’s even assuming that was a conscious choice.
 Very likely, it wasn’t their first reaction because that’s not how any of this works.
-As Kristy McCray, an Otterbein (Ohio) University associate professor of health and sports sciences, specializing in college sport and sexual violence prevention says in the article:
+As Kristy McCray, an Otterbein (Ohio) University associate professor of health and sports sciences, specializing in college sport and sexual violence prevention, says in the article:

 Why didn’t you fight? goes to basic myths about rape, and same-sex rape specifically.
 “It’s very clear that middle-aged Jerry Sandusky should not be showering with a 10-year-old boy.
 That is clearly wrong.
 Nobody supports that.
 Nobody supports Larry Nassar abusing young girls.
 It is abhorrent,” she says.
 “But when it comes to adults—both men and women—when we think about adult victimization, societally, we are more likely to engage in victim blaming.
 Why didn’t you fight back?
 Why didn’t you stop him?
 And then the extension of that with male victims is it makes us uncomfortable to think that this can happen to someone like me, someone like my dad, someone like my brother….Now add that these were not weak, soft men.
 These were highly competitive, physically strong athletes.”

 It’s hard to imagine a college wrestler or football player being helpless.
 That’s not the image that comes to mind.
-They aren’t small children, they aren’t, as I said before, gymnasts in college.
-They are big, strong, muscular, and yet, the power dynamics were no different.
-As a college athlete, you need medical clearance to play.
+They aren’t small children; they aren’t, as I said before, gymnasts in college.
+They are big, strong, and muscular, yet the power dynamics remained unchanged.
+As a college athlete, you require medical clearance to participate in play.
 That clearance can only come from the team doctor, who, in this case, might also be giving you steroids as well, illegally.
 You want to keep that scholarship?
-You want to play your sport, and make a career out of it?
+You want to play your sport and make a career out of it?
 Well, that little doctor can put an end to that, or he can allow it.
 It all depends on what you have to say about his “extra” examinations.
 What are you going to do?

 Maybe the one thing in this story that shocked me more than anything was this statistic: